ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 [^6]: If you're using GitHub, this will take the form of a *pull request*.

 [^7]: "Versions" and "branches" are roughly equivalent here.
-Git will use the term "branch"; if you come across it in some of the Git documentation, you can usualy just read it as "version".
+Git will use the term "branch"; if you come across it in some of the Git documentation, you can usually just read it as "version".

 [^8]: Eagle-eyed readers might note that there is now a folder called `.git` in the file that wasn't there before.
 That folder is where Git stores all the versions of your files, along with some information that helps it do its job efficiently.
 You don't need to worry so much about what's in there.